redhat-na-ssa/flyingthings/README.md

 ![alt text](docs/images/minio-flyingthings.png "Minio Bucket")

 We’ll come back to LabelStudio later, but let’s take a look at model-yolo.
 As part of the workshop startup, we deploy a default yolo model.
 This is useful as a baseline for what yolo can do out of the box and it’s a good introduction for the SWAGGER interface.
-After clicking on its route, simply append /docs to the url to access swagger.
+After clicking on its route you should see the swagger interface.

 ![alt text](docs/images/fastapi.png "FastAPI")